-The Customer Insight Team within Customers and Communities has the lead for Consultation across all of Somerset County Council.
-The team has appointed a Consultation Manger and a Consultation Lead Officer to build central capacity for advising, supporting and overseeing all consultation across the authority.
+The Customer Insight Team within Customers and Communities has the lead for Consultation across Somerset County Council.
+The Consultation Manager acts as a Subject Matter Expert providing advice and support to all services on effective consultation and techniques in particular making use of our INOVEM consultation software.
+In this capacity he also oversees all consultations across the Authority.
 Protocols have been agreed for a formal sign-off process to ensure all consultation is robust, meets statutory requirements, reduces duplication and consultation overload.
 A consultation intention plan has been developed with services so that there is a co-ordinated and timely approach to all consultation which will ensure that the public have every opportunity to influence the decision making process.

-A number of significant consultations have been undertaken in the last 12 months, including services such as Social Care Support within Extra-Care Housing, Libraries, Sexual Health Services, subsidised local bus services and Pharmaceutical Needs Assessment.
+A total of 54 consultations and surveys have been undertaken over the last 12 months interacting with almost 7,000 people on services such as Bus Subsidies, Public Health, Children's, Adults, and Libraries Learning Listening and Changing.
 The results of these and many other consultations have been published and have informed decisions on service changes which are currently being implemented.
-In addition, the council has undertaken a substantial survey at 6 monthly intervals seeking people's views about their satisfaction with the council and preferences regarding aspects of service delivery.
+In addition, the Authority has undertaken a substantial survey at 6 monthly intervals seeking people's views about their satisfaction with the council and preferences regarding aspects of service delivery.
 Each survey consists of face to face interviews with 1,000 people which are carried out at a number of locations across the County.